-We have audited the accompanying consolidated balance sheet of Milestone Pharmaceuticals Inc. and its subsidiary (together, the Company) as of December 31, 2017 and the related consolidated statements of operations, comprehensive loss and deficit, shareholders' deficit and convertible preferred stock and cash flows for the year then ended, including the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and its results of operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America (US GAAP).
+We have audited the accompanying consolidated balance sheet of Milestone Pharmaceuticals Inc. and its subsidiary (the "Company") as of December 31, 2018 and 2017 and the related consolidated statements of loss, comprehensive loss, shareholders' deficit and convertible preferred shares and cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").

+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of 2018 and 2017 and its results of operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.